kevinbdsouza/kevinbdsouza.github.io/_pages/cv.md

   * Currently we are working alongside primary schools to educate teachers about autism.
 Partnering with various organisations working towards similar causes
 * Mentor at Climate Hub, UBC
   * The UBC Climate Hub aims to connect university and community stakeholders to take bold climate action for a just and equitable future
-  * I worked with undergraduate students to find interdisciplinary approaches that contribute to climate awareness
+  * Worked with undergraduate students to find interdisciplinary approaches that contribute to climate awareness
 * Mentor at iGEM, UBC
   * The International Genetically Engineered Machines (iGEM) Competition aims to produce organisms with unusual properties to tackle modern problems using synthetic biology
-  * I worked with undergraduate students to design a transcription-based biosensor that detects levels of saxitoxin, a toxin responsible for paralytic shellfish poisoning in humans
+  * Worked with undergraduate students to design a transcription-based biosensor that detects levels of saxitoxin, a toxin responsible for paralytic shellfish poisoning in humans
 * Volunteer at Lets Talk Science and Geneskool, Genome BC
   * Mentored high school students to inculcate in them aptitude and curiosity towards science
   * Conducted workshops on the basics of genetics, traits and phenotypes for elementary grade students